-- No intentional contact is not permitted at any age level. - Screen blocker can place their hands in front while blocking only to cushion the possible contact by the defense - not delivering a blow with the hands.
-Moving hands forward and initiating contact with the defense are illegal. - Any use of the hands, arms, elbows, legs, or body to initiate contact during a screen block is illegal. - At no time may a player, while screening, extend their arms or elbows away from their body or use their hands. - Double-teaming and wedge blocking are also prohibited. - Contact is not permitted.
+- Field Size: 70 yards in length and 30 yards in width. - No intentional contact is not permitted. - Blocking must be accomplished by screening. - Screening: The screen blocker is able to place their hands in front while blocking ONLY to cushion the possible contact by the defense not DELIVERING A BLOW with the hands.
+Moving hands forward and initiating contact to the defense are illegal. - Any use of the hands, arms, elbows, legs, or body to initiate contact during a screen block is illegal. - While screening a player must keep their arms to the sides, folded across their chest, or behind from their body or use of their hands. - At no time may a player, while screening, extend their arms or elbows away from their body or use their hands. - Double-teaming and wedge blocking are prohibited. - Downfield blocking is illegal.
+Any offensive player who continues running and impedes the progress of a defensive player who is attempting to pull the ball carrier's flag will be called for illegal blocking. - Game Clock - The length of the game will be two (24) minute halves.
+48 minutes total with a continuous clock. - Clock will be continuous and will stop: - a) Timeouts Each team will be allowed TWO (2) sixty (60) second time-outs per half of a game. - b) Player injury